-Our Lightning explorer tool (found here) and other Lightning explorers will only detect nodes that have active, open channels.
+Our Lightning explorer tool and other Lightning explorers will only detect nodes that have active, open channels.

 If you don't have any open channels, you won't be able to find your node on explore.casa or other explorers.

-If you have Bitcoin on your node's wallet and would like to open a lightning channel, the easiest way to do this is by enabling Autopilot.
+If you have bitcoin in your node's wallet and would like to open a Lightning channel, the easiest way to do this is by enabling Autopilot.
 Autopilot on your node will automatically open and manage channels in the background.

 If you already have open channels that are confirmed on the blockchain, and you are still unable to see your node on explore.casa, you may need to enable port forwarding or, even better, enable Tor connections.

 Once you have open, active channels, it may take some time before Lightning explorers see your node.